qc2105/mDownloader/README.md

 All tests are under folder test.
 You'd better run the tests under Windows 7, because some wierd random errors happen when I run them under Ubuntu 14.04.

 # Latest official build
+N/A

+# To Do

+    a) Save information about a downloading task in a sqlite3 db until the user explicitly delete it.
+    b) Interupted tasks can be recovered.